 To measure waist circumference, place a tape measure around the bare abdomen just above the hip bone (iliac crest).
 Be sure that the tape is snug (but does not compress skin) and that it is parallel to the floor.
-Ask the patient to relax, exhale, and then take the the floor for at least 5 minutes.
-If blood pressure was not measured then check "Not done".
+Ask the patient to relax, exhale, and then take the measurement.